 In pursuit of making great wines

-Hans Herzog is a true artisan wine estate where a holistic approach to farming is not just a phrase but a way of life.
-Absolutely everything is done by Hans himself with the help of equally passionate people including his wife, confidante and collaborator Therese, who support him in his relentless drive for quality and perfection.
+His is a true artisan wine estate where a holistic approach to farming is not just a phrase but a way of life.
+Absolutely everything is done by Hans himself with the help of equally passionate people including his wife, confidante and collaborator Therese, who supports him in his relentless drive for quality and perfection.

 Hans himself holds 500 years of wine making lineage, selling up the family estate in Switzerland to move to Marlborough.
 Of course, you don’t offload 500 years of winegrowing history to do something by halves and absolutely everything what Hans does is of 'uber'-quality.

 He lives and breathes the vineyard, paring down the crop until there is very little left, but what is left has the goodness, warmth, light and indeed magic each vine draws from the terroir.
 All to itself.